This product is fragile until fitted. Handle with care and store flat, face up.

 Now take your random orbital sander with a 150-grit abrasive disc and sand the hardened adhesive.
 Once the hardened adhesive is level with the surface of the acrylic worktop: stop sanding.
 The joint will need 'finishing' with the rest of the worksurface, please see the later section 'Surface finishing' for more details.

 The material should be cut as the advice under the 'Cutting and edge finishing' section with the following additional step.
 Fit a 45° chamfer tungsten carbide router bit into your router for a chamfer no more than 2mm deep.
 Any larger than this and it will become a dirt trap and produce too small a contact area between each piece of material.
-Then apply the 45° chamfer to the acrylic panel which is to form the other half of the joint.
+Then apply the 45° chamfer to the solid surface panel which is to form the other half of the joint.

 Perform a 'dry fit' to ensure the accuracy of the joint.
 Then apply clear neutral cure silicone between the 2 cut edges of the material and push the 2 pieces of material firmly and evenly together.
 Wipe off excess silicone immediately and allow to set.